gylin2/ocnet/README.md

 # OCNet-DSP
-This repository contains the official implementation of our paper, "One-Class Network with Directed Statistics Pooling for Spoofing Speech Detection".
+This repository contains the official implementation of our paper, "One-Class Network with Directed Statistics Pooling for Spoofing Speech Detection". [[Paper link](https://ieeexplore.ieee.org/document/10387499)]

 ## Requirements
 Installing dependencies: